monsoonmaelstrom/book2/book2.md

 The first building is so jam-packed with stuff it’s difficult to move in.
 There’s probably something to write with in here somewhere, but good luck finding it.
 We decide to abandon it after a handful of minutes, and move on to the next.
 The next looks much more like I would expect the inside of a warehouse to look.
 It seems like it’s some sort of metal shop, but there are a couple of small offices in the back that have both pencils and paper, so I don’t have to rip pages out of Peter’s journal.

-I scrawl five notes just to be safe, though I’m not sure I’ll need all of them.
+I scrawl five notes to be safe, though I’m not sure I’ll need all of them.
 They all say the same thing: *Northend Bluffs.
 Midnight.
 Alex, Peter, Liam unhurt and walking on their own.
 Trade.*

 I don’t bother to specify what we’re trading.
 Me for them, whatever was in the flat for them, three dozen eggs for them.
 Iverson can assign whatever meaning he wants to it, since I don’t have any intention of trading anything for them.
 He can’t take what’s mine and I won’t trade to get them back.